conan-io/conan-io.github.io/_posts/2019-09-15-Deployment-of-C++-projects-different-approaches.markdown

 - libraries used by the application (shared libraries of dependencies like ``boost``, ``OpenCV``, etc.)

-the obvious disadvantage is that it might be required to set up some environment variables before the execution, like ``PATH`` or ``LD_LIBRARY_PATH`` in order to locate dependent libraries, so small launch script has to be provided.
+the obvious disadvantage is that it might be required to set up some environment variables before the execution, like ``PATH`` or ``LD_LIBRARY_PATH``  to locate dependent libraries, so small launch script has to be provided.

 ### Makeself.io